 Likewise, the same price is offered to a buyer with or without an agent.
 Some buyers think that the builder will reduce the price of the home by the amount of the commission.
 Guess again.
 (You see the pattern here, right?)
 Like other expenses, the commission was added to the price of the homes across the neighborhood.

 Home builders in the Fort Worth and Dallas area are for the most part publicly traded companies.
 That means they must meet their sales goals and make their balance sheets look good at the end of every quarter and end of their accounting year.
 If the weather's been cold and rainy in January and February, and buyers haven't wanted to trek thru the mud of a construction site, early March may have unsold inventory.
 These homes likely would sell in April, but as a public company, the builder may not have the luxury of showing a poor first quarter.
 So they may offer some incentives if you can close before the end of March.
 If you can close quickly watch for quarterly deals as well as at the end of a builder accounting year.

 There are Opportunities to Take Advantage of

-Depending on how long it takes a city to approve building permits, it make take six to nine months to build a new home.
+Depending on how long it takes a city to approve building permits, it may take six to nine months to build a new home.
 There are lots of things that can go wrong when planning that far ahead and sometimes a builder starts too many homes.
 Six or nine months later they have unsold inventory sitting on the ground.
-This inventory is costly because they're likely paying financing cost to carry it.
-There's addiitonal concern about theives who target just such property to steal appliances.
-Every day a home is sits unsold the builder is loosing money.
-Look for inventory homes that have been on the market a few weeks.
+This inventory is costly because they're likely paying financing costs to carry it.
+There's additional concern about thieves who target just such property to steal appliances.
+Every day a home sits unsold the builder is losing money.
+Look for inventory homes that have been on the market for a few weeks.

 Buy it Off the Rack, Not Custom